Flutter Design Patterns: 21 — Visitor

 HumanReadableVisitor and XmlVisitor are concrete visitor classes that implement visit methods for each specific file type.

 VisitorExample contains a list of visitors implementing the IVisitor interface and the composite file structure.
-The selected visitor is used to format the visible files structure as text and provide it to the UI.
+The selected visitor is used to format the visible file structure as text and provide it to the UI.

 An interface that defines methods to be implemented by specific files and directories.
 The interface also defines an accept() method which is used for the Visitor design pattern implementation.
 Dart language does not support the interface as a class type, so we define an interface by creating an abstract class and providing a method header (name, return type, parameters) without the default implementation.